amir-rahnama/can_local_explanations_explain_lam/README.md

 We have included a Jupyternotebook with the analysis of all our results in classification in tabular/Visual Analysis.ipynb and tabular/regression/Regression Data Analysis.ipynb.

+# Factors
+In Sections 5.2.2 and 5.2.3 of our paper, we analyze factors that can affect the local accuracy of explanations.
+These experiments can be found under /factors for the synthetic usecases.
+For tabular datasets, these analysis are included in tabular/Visual Analysis.ipynb for classification models and tabular/regression/Regression Data Analysis.ipynb for regression models.

 # Robustness

 In Section 5.2.8 of our paper, we measure the robustness of local explanations for our classification by running /tabular/measure_explanations_robustness_v2.py and for regression models by running /tabular/regression/get_robustness_regression.py.